 In the interest of promoting awareness and encouraging conversation around educational inequality, we are providing this national map of the educational achievement and opportunity gap.
 Data for 26 states plus New York City and Washington, DC are presently available, and we hope to add more if more states make their ACT or SAT data public.

 As you explore, the Memphis Teacher Residency would like you to remember that many students in our country do not have access to the educational opportunities of other students born just a few miles away.
 What will you do about educational inequality?
 Explore the map now.

-All household income data is from the Census Bureau’s American Community Survey.
+All socioeconomic data (household income, unemployment, adult educational attainment, and family structure) is from the Census Bureau’s American Community Survey.
+You can select between these different data layers using the "background options" menu.
 ACT and SAT score data is from each state’s department of education or some other public data release.
 In many cases, the hardest part of assembling this data was finding each state's data wherever it was on their website or state education report card and then assimilating this data into a unified data format for the application.
-The data is not entirely complete, but we have added most of the states that have released public data on ACT or SAT scores.
+The data is not entirely complete, but we have added many of the states that have released public data on ACT or SAT scores.
 If you want to help add more states, you can search for data and then notify us of its location using the link in the About menu above.

 For ACT composite, there are four component tests: English, Math, Reading and Science.
 Each is out of 36, and instead of a composite that is a sum, the ACT composite is an average of the component tests.
 While no conversion is perfect, if you are more familiar with one or the other of these tests, it may be helpful to look at this ACT and SAT Score Equivalency Table.